Connect with us

 “It’s kind of crazy,” said Pat Firestone, who works at Macy’s in an upscale shopping area close to the hospitals.
 “It’s good to know there is a hospital nearby, but I’m not sure all of this is needed, especially when other areas lack any hospitals.”

-Wesley Chapel is just one scene in a hospital-building boom across Florida unleashed almost four years ago, when the dropped a requirement that companies obtain government approval to open new hospitals.
+Wesley Chapel is just one scene in a hospital-building boom across Florida unleashed almost four years ago, when the state dropped a requirement that companies obtain government approval to open new hospitals.

 Florida is among the states that have abandoned a decades-old regulation meant to keep medical costs in check.
-The requirement, used nearly nationwide until the 1980s, new hospital construction only if a state issued a “Certificate of Need,” or CON.
+The requirement, used nearly nationwide until the 1980s, allowed new hospital construction only if a state issued a “Certificate of Need,” or CON.
 The process involves would-be hospital builders applying to the state and the state government evaluating need based on criteria such as population growth and existing hospital capacity.

 About two-thirds of states still require a CON.
-But several, Georgia, Kentucky, and South Carolina, have this year debated whether to scrap or loosen restrictions.
+But several, including Georgia, Kentucky, and South Carolina, have this year debated whether to scrap or loosen restrictions.
 West Virginia relaxed its rules in March.

 Critics of the CON process say it stifles competition and limits access to care.
 But the hospital industry often defends the process, which protects facilities from would-be rivals.